The treatment you are offered will depend on what is causing your fertility problems and what is available in your local area.

 It is important to choose a private clinic carefully.

 - which treatments are offered

 - the length of the waiting list

 - the costs

-Ask for a personalised, fully costed treatment plan that explains exactly what is included, such as fees, scans and any medication that is needed.
+Ask for a personalised, fully costed treatment plan that explains exactly what is included, such as fees, scans and any necessary medication.

-If you decide to go private, you can ask your GP for advice, and you should make sure that you choose a clinic that is licensed by the Human Fertilisation and Embryology Authority (HFEA).
-The HFEA is a government organisation that regulates and inspects all UK clinics that provide fertility treatment, including the storage of eggs, sperm, or embryos.
+If you decide to go private, you can ask your GP for advice, and make sure you choose a clinic licensed by the Human Fertilisation and Embryology Authority (HFEA).
+The HFEA is a government organisation that regulates and inspects all UK clinics that provide fertility treatment, including the storage of eggs, sperm or embryos.

 There are three main types of fertility treatment:

 - surgical procedures